 Our primary source of cash and the source of funds for our operations are cash flows from operations, current cash and cash equivalents, borrowings under available credit facilities and proceeds from any additional debt or equity financings.
-As of March 31, 2016, we had cash and cash equivalents of \$413.5 million.
-Included in our cash balance as of March 31, 2016, is \$336.3 million held offshore by our foreign subsidiaries.
-If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, we would incur foreign withholding taxes; however, we would not incur a significant amount of U.S. federal income taxes, due to the availability of tax loss carryovers and foreign tax credits.
+As of June 30, 2017, we had cash and cash equivalents of \$657.6 million.
+Included in our cash balance as of June 30, 2017, is \$394.7 million held offshore by our foreign subsidiaries.
+We have the ability to access cash held offshore by our foreign subsidiaries primarily through the repayment of intercompany debt obligations.
+Consequently, we would not expect to incur a significant amount of income tax if we were to remit cash currently held offshore to the U.S. through these facilities.
+If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, in some cases we would incur foreign withholding taxes; however, we would not incur a significant amount of U.S. federal income taxes due to the availability of tax loss carryovers and foreign tax credits.

-As of March 31, 2016, we had availability of \$55.3 million under our \$200.0 million first lien senior secured revolving credit facility.
-Our foreign subsidiaries had \$129.0 million available to be drawn under secured revolving credit facilities and \$110.0 million available to be borrowed under secured term loan credit facilities for working capital purposes and capital expenditures.
+The borrowing base under our \$200.0 million first lien senior secured revolving credit facility is limited to the amount of our eligible accounts receivable.
+As of June 30, 2017, we had availability of \$182.9 million under this facility, after reduction of \$0.5 million of outstanding standby letters of credit.
+Our foreign subsidiaries had \$19.0 million available to be drawn under secured revolving credit facilities and \$67.6 million available to be borrowed under secured term loan credit facilities for working capital purposes and capital expenditures.
+In April 2017, we borrowed \$75.0 million on our revolving credit facility in Korea and repaid the outstanding balance of \$80.0 million on our term loan due May 2020.

-As of March 31, 2016 we had \$1,534.6 million of debt.
-Our scheduled principal repayments on debt include \$22.8 million due in 2016, \$13.5 million due in 2017, \$126.8 million due in 2018, \$250.0 million due in 2019, \$200.0 million due in 2020 and \$925.0 million due thereafter.
-We were in compliance with all of our debt covenants at March 31, 2016, and we expect to remain in compliance with these covenants for at least the next twelve months.
+As of June 30, 2017, we had \$1,568.2 million of debt.
+Our scheduled principal repayments on debt include \$243.8 million due in 2017, \$91.7 million due in 2018, \$171.9 million due in 2019, \$324.9 million due in 2020, \$208.9 million due in 2021 and \$529.4 million due thereafter.
+We were in compliance with all debt covenants at June 30, 2017, and we expect to remain in compliance with these covenants for at least the next twelve months.